jdinh8124/algorithms-and-code-challenges/neatlyMath/README.md

 Psuedo Code
 - have a function thaat takes a string argument
-- initally were gonna created a variable called stringToReutrn and a variable called answer(gonna store our result of the equation)
--conditional to check string.split(" ")[1]
-  if(string[2] === "x") we are going to multiply parseInt(string.split(" ")[0]) * parseInt(string.split(" ")[2]) store that in our answer variablle
-  else if (string[2] === "+") parseInt(string.split(" ")[0]) + parseInt(string.split(" ")[2])
+- initally were gonna created a variable called called answer(gonna store our result of the equation) -conditional to check string.split(" ")[1] if(string[2] === "x") we are going to multiply parseInt(string.split(" ")[0]) * parseInt(string.split(" ")[2]) store that in our answer variablle else if (string[2] === "+") parseInt(string.split(" ")[0]) + parseInt(string.split(" ")[2])